Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: The LL map and the trivialization theorem

+where the second weak inequality is again an application of the local embedding of braid groups and Lemma~\ref{Lemma: mult=codim} as above.
+This means in particular that the product $c=c_1\cdots c_k$ must have a non-trivial fixed space, since $\op{codim}(V^c)\leq\sum\op{codim}(V^{c_j})<n$.

-As it happens, the natural stratification of $\mathcal{H}$ by parabolic strata imposes {\it a priori} restrictions on the fixed spaces of the elements $c_i=\pi(b_{(y,x_i)})$ that appear in the labeling map $\op{rlbl}(y)$.
-In particular, their product $c$ is forced to have a non-trivial fixed space if $L_y$ is not transverse to $\mathcal{H}$ (see \cite[proof of Prop.~37]{theo-thesis}).
-On the other hand, the Springer theory of regular elements completely determines the eigenvalues of a Coxeter element, and none can be equal to $1$.
+This is impossible; the Springer theory of regular elements completely determines the eigenvalues of a Coxeter element, and none can be equal to $1$ (see \cite[Lem.~7.2]{bes-kpi1}). \end{proof}

-A first consequence of the transversality of the slice is an explicit characterization of the labels $c_i=\pi(b_{(y,x_i)})$ that are associated to the points $(y,x_i)$.
-Recall (see \S\ref{Section: The parabolic stratification of H}) that the local structure of the discriminant $\mathcal{H}$ implies an embedding of the braid groups $B(W_Z)\hookrightarrow B(W)$.
-Under this embedding, we can compare the part of the loop $b_{(y,x_i)}$ that surrounds the point $(y,x_i)$ with the special loop $\delta_Z\in B(W_Z)$ that corresponds to the Coxeter elements of $W_Z$.
+A first consequence of the transversality of the slice is an explicit characterization of the labels $c_i=\bm\pi(b_{(y,x_i)})$ that are associated to the points $(y,x_i)$.
+Again, the embedding of braid groups $B(W_Z)\hookrightarrow B(W)$ from Section~\ref{Section: The parabolic stratification of H} allows us to compare the part of the loop $b_{(y,x_i)}$ that surrounds the point $(y,x_i)$ with the special loop $\delta_Z\in B(W_Z)$ that corresponds to the Coxeter elements of $W_Z$.

-Now, these are not identical and it is not {\it a priori} the case that they must be homotopic (see \cite[Rem.~40]{theo-thesis}).
-However, the transversality of the slice implies that both run sufficiently far from the tangent cone of $\mathcal{H}$ at $(y,x_i)$ and that is enough to construct a homotopy between them.
-The rest of $b_{(y,x_i)}$ still preserves the conjugacy class of $c_i=\pi(b_{(y,x_i)})$ so that we have: \begin{prop}\cites[Lem.~7.4]{bes-kpi1}[Prop.~39]{theo-thesis} For any point $(y,x_i)\in \mathcal{H}$, the label $c_i:=\op{rlbl}(y,x_i)$ is a parabolic Coxeter element.
-In fact, it is a Coxeter element of a parabolic subgroup $W_Z$ for which $(y,x_i)\in [Z^{\op{reg}}]$. \end{prop}
+Now, these are not identical and it is not {\it a priori} the case that they must be homotopic (but this was \emph{incorrectly} claimed in the proof \cite[Lem.~7.4]{bes-kpi1} of the following Lemma, see \cite[Rem.~40]{theo-thesis}).
+However, the transversality of the slice implies that both loops run sufficiently far from the tangent cone of $\mathcal{H}$ at $(y,x_i)$ and this fact is enough to construct a homotopy between them.
+The rest of $b_{(y,x_i)}$ still preserves the conjugacy class of $c_i=\bm\pi(b_{(y,x_i)})$ so then we have a corrected proof \cite[Prop.~39]{theo-thesis} of the following.